Oracle loses another JEDI court battle. Its campaign against Amazon may have succeeded anyway.

 The Joint Enterprise Defense Infrastructure, better known as JEDI, is meant to create a massive, centralized computing system for U.S. military agencies operated by a single tech company.
 If implemented, it could help lay the groundwork for the military’s eventual use of artificial intelligence to enable weapons systems, intelligence gathering and other pursuits.
 The contract, which the Pentagon has insisted should go to a single tech company, is worth up to $10 billion over 10 years.

-It was awarded to Microsoft in late October following a last-minute intervention by President Trump, who said he asked for an investigation based on “serious complaints” from Microsoft, IBM and Oracle.
+It was awarded to Microsoft in late October following a last-minute intervention by Trump, who said he asked for an investigation based on “serious complaints” from Microsoft, IBM and Oracle.
 That sequence of events became the subject of a lengthy investigation from the Defense Department inspector general and a still-pending bid protest lawsuit from Amazon.

 In a mark of the contradictions that have come to define JEDI’s chaotic, winding journey, Amazon has technically been in the position of simultaneously opposing and defending JEDI in two parallel bid protests.